Azure-Samples/aks-ray-sample/docs/ray-tuning-on-blobfuse.md

 ## Run the tuning job

-1. To run the tuning job, run the gpt2_submit.py python scripts as below:
+1. To run the tuning job, run the gpt2_submit.py python scripts as below.
+The job will take ~8 minutes to complete.

     ```bash
     python sample-tuning-setup/gpt2_submit.py